robotology/ycm-cmake-modules/help/manual/ycm-superbuild.7.rst

     export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:${PROJECT_SOURCE_DIR}/build/install/

-You can add these lines (replacing ``${PROJECT_SOURCE_DIR}`` with the folder where you downloaded your project) to your .bashrc file (or the correct file for your shell) if you don't want to have to execute them manually every time.
+You can add these lines (replacing ``${PROJECT_SOURCE_DIR}`` with the folder where you downloaded your project) to your ``~/.bashrc`` file (or the correct file for your shell) if you don't want to have to execute them manually every time.

 In order to compile just one project (and all the projects on which this project depends) you can just run instead